1 / 12

 Danvers Carrot

 Daucus carota 'Danvers' is Danvers carrot (Danvers half-long), a biennial root vegetable grown as an annual, with sturdy bright green fern-like foliage 12-18 inches (30-45 cm) tall and a conical tapered orange root 6-8 inches (15-20 cm) long, broader at the shoulder (1.5-2 inches / 4-5 cm diameter) and tapering to a pointed tip.
 The Danvers type is broader and more conical than the cylindrical Nantes type.
 In the carrot family (Apiaceae).
 Developed in Danvers, Massachusetts, in 1871 — bred specifically for heavier soil conditions that cause the narrower Nantes type to fork.
 The broad conical shape penetrates clay and compacted soil more readily than cylindrical types.
 Direct-sow only: carrots do not transplant.
 Sow 2-3 weeks before last frost through midsummer.
-The foliage sap contains furanocoumarins that cause photodermatitis (phytophotodermatitis) in some individuals when skin contact is followed by sun exposure — wear gloves when handling the tops.
+The foliage sap contains furanocoumarins that cause photodermatitis (phytophotodermatitis) in some individuals when skin contact is followed by sun exposure; gloves are helpful during foliage handling to reduce the risk.
 Consistent moisture for even root development.
 Carrot rust fly (Psila rosae) and wireworm are the primary pests.
 Non-toxic (edible root crop).
 Tolerates light frost.
 Full sun.
 Annual.
 Growth rate is moderate.

 Native Range